gamestrafe/thedivision2/source/_pages/side-missions.md

 Several mission are available that are side missions.
 These can only be done once and usually are given by a person in a settlement.
 Talk to everyone to collect all of them.

+## Odea Tech Office

+Given by Justin Boyd at the Theater, after reaching level 1 of the Settlement.

+Search the Odea offices for battery packs.

+Rewards:
+- Blueprint: Improvised Body Armor
+- XP 1935

+Boss: Dash

+## Rooftop Gardens

+Given by Michael Davis at the Theater, after reaching level 1 of the Settlement.

+Neutralize the Hyena presence in an apartment complex.

+Rewards:
+- Theater Upgrade: Water Filtration
+- Blueprint: Improvised Gloves
+- XP 1935

 ## MLK Library Community

+Given by Cameron Reed at the Theater, after reaching level 1 of the Settlement.

 Help the MLK Library community.

+Rewards:
-- Rewards: Blueprint: Improvised Kneepads, Theater Upgrade: Game Corner, 5850 XP
+- Theater Upgrade: Game Corner
+- Blueprint: Improvised Kneepads
+- 5850 XP

-- Boss: Pebbles
+Boss: Pebbles
-- Boss loot: 1 green equipment item

 ## Department of Justice